Gomel: Climate

 Gomel has a warm-summer humid continental climate (Köppen climate classification Dfb, Trewartha Dcbo).
 Summers see occasional heat spells in the low and mid 30s, and are comparatively long, lasting from mid-May to early September, with more than 113 days averaging above 15 C and highs reaching 30 C on roughly 13 days per year.
 On 7 August 2010, Gomel recorded a temperature of 38.9 C, which is the highest temperature to have ever been recorded in Belarus.
 Like the rest of the central band of the East European Plain, the city has its minimum of relative humidity in May, which results from the rapidly rising temperatures and increased air’s water holding capacity.
 Unlike the eastern portion thereof, however, it does not have a second minimum in July or August as the temperatures are not high enough to dry out the soil to the extent where evapotranspiration drops significantly, thus preventing the surface layers of the air from moisturizing.
 Precipitation is common year-round, but even more so in the summer.
 July in particular brings ample rainfall, often in the form of thunderstorms.
 Winters, on the other hand, beginning in December and ending in early March, are generally marked by persistently gray skies, subfreezing daily means, and rather moderate snow depths.
-Thaws are not by any means uncommon and only 48 days throughout the three winter months won’t have temperatures climb above freezing.
+Thaws are not by any means uncommon and only 48 days throughout the three winter months won’t see temperatures climb above freezing.
 Based on smoothed daily means, the period of air frost is about 116 days.

 Coming with the prevailing westerlies, the frequent invasion of maritime air masses from the Atlantic moderates the climate, explaining the mild winters and relatively cool, somewhat cloudy summers compared to those farther inland.
 Overall, there is an average of 24 thunderstorms and 42 foggy days annually.
 Gomel’s bioclimatic type is upper supratemperate (Note: Sum of positive temperatures based on climate data table.) subhumid.